PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 # 2 - Definition

-Basically, a matrix is just a rectangular table of numbers arranged in rows and columns.<br>
+Basically, a matrix is just a rectangular table of real numbers arranged in rows and columns.<br>
 The product of rows and columns gives the dimension of the matrix.
 For example, an $m\times n$ matrix has $m$ rows and $n$ columns.
 The numbers in a matrix are called elements or entries.
 To refer to a particular entry of a matrix $\mathbf{M}$, a double subscript notation $M_{ij}$ is often used to indicate the element in the i-th row and j-th column.
 Matrices are commonly written in square brackets.

 <br>